Fabio-Vieira/breaking_files/README.md

 This function breaks a .docx file with multiple tables and returns a list containing those tables, as long as those tables are not pasted as images.

+# week_number

+This function counts the number of weeks in a vector with week days in Portuguese.